-However, if you are already familiar with stainless steel, then you know that despite its many useful properties, it is actually more difficult to weld with than traditional carbon steel.
+If you are already familiar with stainless steel you know that despite its many useful properties, it is actually more difficult to weld than traditional carbon steel.
 Stainless steels are defined as iron-based alloys that contain at least 10.5% chromium.
-The name originates from the thin layer of chromium oxide film that offers a high level of corrosion resistance because it prevents any further of the metal and which has the ability to heal itself.
+The name originates from the thin layer of chromium oxide film that offers a high level of corrosion resistance, acting as a barrier to limit the access of oxygen and water to the underlying metal; this film also has the ability to heal itself.

 The first aspect of stainless steel that welders must be aware of is that there are five families of alloys, each of which has its own unique characteristics.
 Number one is austenitic stainless steel, which includes the 200 and 300 series.
-This is the family that 304 belongs to, which is the most popular alloy available today.
+This family includes 304, the most popular alloy available today.
 The key alloying agents of this group are chromium and nickel.

-While the martensitic stainless steels can seem similar in their composition when compared to ferritic steels, and are also in the 400 series, they contain a higher amount of carbon and a lower level of chromium.
-This difference allows for hardening via heat treatment.
-Martensitic alloys include 403, 410, 416, and 420.
+While the martensitic stainless steels can seem similar in their composition when compared to ferritic steels, they also fall into the category of 400 series grades.
+They contain a relatively higher amount of carbon and allow for hardening via heat treatment.
+Martensitic alloys include 403, 410, 416 and 420.

-Duplex stainless steels get their name because they have similarities to both ferrite and austenite alloys.
-They are made up of 24% chromium and 5% nickel.
-Despite using the same alloying agents that austenitic stainless steels uses, duplex alloys offer higher yield strength and better resistance to stress corrosion when exposed to chloride.
+Duplex stainless steels get their name because they have similarities to both ferritic and austenitic alloys.
+They are made up of approximately 24% chromium and 5% nickel.
+Despite using the same alloying agents that austenitic stainless steels use, duplex grades offer higher yield strength and better resistance to stress corrosion when exposed to chlorides.

-The final family, known as precipitation-hardening stainless steels, relies on alloying agents that include aluminum, copper, and titanium.
-They are able to be hardened using a solution and aging heat treatment.
+The final family, known as precipitation-hardening stainless steels, rely on alloying agents that include aluminum, copper and titanium.
+They are able to be hardened using an age hardening heat treatment process.
 The precipitation-hardening stainless steels can be grouped into three types, all of which fall into the 600 series.

 While stainless steels are generally considered to have good weldability, this certainly does not apply to all alloys.
 That’s why you must pay particular attention to the requirements of your specific application when selecting an alloy to be welded.